 Brandeis University policies regarding Principal Investigators and other individuals who wish to register for controlled substance use may be summarized as follows:

-- Principal investigators who wish to use controlled substances listed in Schedules III-V and Schedule VI must obtain both a DEA Registration and a Mass DPH License; investigators who intend to use only Schedule VI drugs need only a Mass DPH License.
+- Principal investigators who wish to use controlled substances listed in Schedules III-V and Schedule VI must obtain both a DEA registration and a MDPH license; investigators who intend to use only Schedule VI drugs need only a MDPH license.
 Please contact the Controlled Substances Office for assistance in completing and submitting the appropriate applications.

 - Ultimate responsibility for the proper use and documentation of controlled substances lies with the Registration/License Holder (the PI).
 Authorized laboratory personnel are to perform research activities involving these drugs under the supervision of the PI.